elastic/search-ui/packages/react-search-ui/README.md

 ### SearchProvider

-`SearchProvider` is what connects Search UI to your components.
+`SearchProvider` is what connects Search UI to your Components.
 Components you place within `SearchProvider` will be connected to your search experience.
 It translates the actions users take within your search experience into calls to your configured Search API.